The average rent of student housing Madison, WI is $1,396. The average rent in Madison, WI is depended on the location and the size of the apartment.

 Healthcare costs can vary widely, but on average, a visit to a GP in Madison costs about $120.
 Health insurance is a significant factor, and many residents have insurance through their employers.

 Madison, WI, is not just the capital of the Badger State—it's also a hub for higher education.
 Home to a prestigious university—University of Wisconsin-Madison, Madison offers an enriching environment for students from all walks of life.
-Here’s a closer look at this key university that make Madison an academic powerhouse.
+Here’s a closer look at this key university that makes Madison an academic powerhouse.

 University of Wisconsin-Madison (UW-Madison)